-This registration packet consists of 15 pages.
-Submit the registration packet electronically and by post to the information given at the end of this page.
+This registration packet consists of 15 pages (or in two parts).
+Submit the registration packet electronically and post to the information given at the end of this page.
 The applicants must also apply/register at the UNITE registration site of www.usaeop.com.